 Biodiversity conservation at FMU level.
 Conserving biodiversity will help ensure the healthy functioning of their forests.
 In the long run, forests will produce more valuable products and will be more resistant to external changes, including climate change, if they retain as much of their natural biodiversity as possible.
-The ITTO/IUCN Guidelines for the conservation and sustainable use of biodiversity in tropical timber production forests (ITTO/IUCN 2009) have been specially designed to assist policymakers and forest managers by bringing together in one place the specific actions that are needed to improve biodiversity conservation in tropical production forests, they serve as a prime reference, in particular Principle 9: Biodiversity considerations at the forest management unit level (Guidelines 24 to 37).
-Monitoring of biodiversity should be in place to ensure that forest management does not impact negatively on biodiversity features identified as having special value.
+The ITTO/IUCN Guidelines for the conservation and sustainable use of biodiversity in tropical timber production forests (ITTO/IUCN 2009) have been specially designed to assist policymakers and forest managers by bringing together in one place the specific actions that are needed to improve biodiversity conservation in tropical production forests, they serve as a prime reference, in particular Principle 9: Biodiversity should be in place to ensure that forest management does not impact negatively on biodiversity features identified as having special value.
 Low-cost monitoring programs for biodiversity in tropical production forests that serve the needs of forest managers should be developed and conducted in ways that facilitate learning and adaptive management and that make information on achievements and failures widely available (ITTO/IUCN 2009).